layer6ai-labs/RecSys2019/README.md

 Model version `1` trains an XGB model quickly via a histogram tree method with almost no regularization.
 Model version `2` trains a more accurate and generalizable XGB model via an exact tree method with heavy regularization.

-For practical purposes, we found the AUC and MRR evaluation metrics to be closely correlated and for this reason maximized the validation AUC during training of XGB with early stopping functionality.
+For practical purposes, we found the AUC and MRR evaluation metrics to be closely correlated and for this reason maximized the validation AUC during training with early stopping.
 By running the code provided in this repository, we reproduced results of

 | XGB model version | # of features | Early stopping rounds | Rounds | Runtime (hours) | AUC (valid) | MRR (valid) | MRR (test) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|